markstringer-dti/markstringer-dti.github.io/dti.md

 One of the strange things about project management is that very often everybody who is working on a project knows what's wrong with the project.
 If they're not saying, it's because they've tried to say or have said and have been either ignored, told to back off, threatened or even disciplined for pointing it out.
 This is the same as if, in an improv show, one of the performers shouted "Look!
 A pirate ship!" and a director sitting next to the stage shouting "Shut up about the pirate ship!
 Clean the decks!"

 A leader doesn't need to tell the team to shut up about the pirate ships and clean the decks many times.
-Once they've done it once or twice they will have already caused one of the strangest recurring problems that I've seen.
+Once they've done it once or twice they will have already caused one of the strangest problems that I've seen.
 And I've seen it repeatedly: highly skilled, highly paid team who've given up trying to think for themselves.

 No matter how many times they've been beaten down, a team will still respond to the right kind of opportunity to feed back.
 If you run retrospectives and give people an opportunity to speak, they will speak.
 They will talk if they think  you are listening.
 They will notice see and appreciate you doing your best to raise their problems with the people who need to know about them and can fix them.
-And sooner or later, they'll mention the pirate ship.
-When they do, it might be difficult to keep your jaw off the floor.
+And sooner or later, they'll talk about the pirate ship.
+When they do, it might be hard to keep your jaw off the floor.

 For example during the retrospective for one project that I worked on, it emerged that all of the requirements for the project were coming from a business analyst.
 They made no sense.
 One of the main struggles that the development team had on any day, was making sense of what the business analyst had put in the stories.
 What struck me straight away was that the business analyst wasn't in the retrospective.
 In an agile project, the business analyst is part of the team - they're not supposed to be outside throwing in requirements.
 Especially if those requirements turn out to be problematic.